Abdullah-TH/MemeGenerator/README.md

 ` Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 `
 copy and past the URL to your browser to start using the web tool.

+All generated images from this website will be stored on the `./static` directory.

 ## Modules Overview
 There are two modules within this project `QuoteEngine` and `MemeEngine`